sydfx/inspec-generic/README.md

 - Debian 8
 - Ubuntu 16.04
 - CentOS 7
-- macOS

 ## Attributes

-## Attributes

-We will use a JSON attribute file to steer the configuration on the various tools to, sort of make the tests more dynamic, we can always hardcode for more specific needs.
+We will use a YAML attribute file to steer the configuration on the various tools to, sort of make the tests more dynamic and more flexible, we can always hardcode for more specific needs.

 ## Usage